SquirrelEnjoyer23/MushroomLampV1/README.md

 3D printed knob for light control OR something of your choice

+3D printed bottom and top for the cylinder OR somthing that is equivalent (Top is already included in the 3D model)

 Barrel jack splitter (1 female to 2 male)

 Buck converter to 5V